 All of the activities are open to the public and wherever possible are provided at a nominal fee that is accessible for everyone.
 Exhibitions are free but donations are always welcome.

 This wood-frame Demonstration Farm House, which is 100+ years old, was built in 1915 as a single-family dwelling.
 It is surrounded by mature trees in the center of Killarney's tourist area.

-The Demonstration Farm House at Killarney is a rare surviving link to an early phase in the Manitoba government's efforts in agricultural research and education.
+The Demonstration Farm House at Killarney, now the Heritage Home for the Arts, is a rare and surviving link to an early phase in the Manitoba government's efforts in agricultural research and education.
 The structure housed the manager of an Agricultural Demonstration Facility established when George Lawrence, a Killarney pioneer, was Manitoba's Minister of Agriculture.
 The purpose was to identify and promote farming practices and crop varieties suited to this particular region of the province.
 The large dwelling, with its prominent dormers and wide shady veranda, is a fine example of the typical four-square farmhouses built across southern Manitoba in the early 1900s.
 Although subject to various uses since the demonstration farm was closed in 1946, including as a Royal Canadian Mountain Police barracks, a private school, and a museum, the house retains much of its exterior integrity and interior layout and character.

 Visit our photo gallery on this website to see a picture of the Heritage House.
 (Click on the Visiting Tab, then on Around Town pictures)